technoweenie/tractor/README.md

 Open the tractor directory in VS Code and run `Debug > Start Debugging`.
 This brings up a new instance of VS Code running the Tractor extension.

-Using VSCode debugger (F5 on Windows) to start a VSCode environment with a Tractor tree view.

-# TODO:
-- rest of inspector actions (values)
-    - number, bool, ref, maps/lists?
-- expressions?
-- components: auth, cron, etc
-- digital ocean / terraform example
-- inspector renderer ...

-- virtual components (get, set, fields, call)

-- spreadsheet ideas

-- !project twitch command
-- adding component doesn't trigger save
-- removing component should have a hook
-- new components won't get added to global registry
-- registry will populate field with children components

-added ValueTo to registry,
-now use it to get a value out of the registry of a particular type